Furrrlo/dataflow-platform/README.md

   });
 ```

-Typescript files to ease the writing of programs can be found
+TypeScript types to ease the writing of programs can be found
 [here](coordinator/src/test/resources/it/polimi/ds/dataflow/src/types.d.ts).

 ## Running